maklsmit/Project03-JuicyBreakout/README.md

 ## Implementation
 Main menu music and background

-New brick type that takes two hits and makes a sound on the first hit
+New brick type that takes two hits and makes a sound on the first hit, present in level 2 and 3

+New brick type that does not break, only present in level 3

 Bricks make a sound, fall, rotate, and fade away when broken